iacopoerpichini/passiveThermostatNotifier/README.md

   4. Search and install ESP8266 by ESP8266 Community library
   5. Use Generic ESP8266 Board in Tools

-Also install the ArduinoJson library.
+Also install the ArduinoJson and Universal Telegram Bot Librarys.

   1. Go to Skech > Include Library > Manage Libraries.
+  2. Search library.
-  2. Search and install “ArduinoJson”.
+  3. Check the version and install the library.

 ### Usage